KARTHIKDAKOJI/Swiggy_project/README.md

 # Analysis and Insights

-The analysis of the Swiggy orders dataset provides insights into:
+Customer Preferences

-Customer Preferences: Identifying the most ordered food categories and top-selling restaurants.
+Identifying the most ordered food categories and top-selling restaurants to understand what customers prefer.

+Delivery Performance

-Delivery Performance: Assessing on-time vs. delayed deliveries to evaluate delivery efficiency.
+Assessing on-time vs. delayed deliveries to evaluate delivery efficiency and customer satisfaction.

+Restaurant Performance

-Restaurant Performance: Analyzing the impact of factors like cuisine type, price range, and customer ratings on restaurant orders.
+Analyzing the impact of factors like cuisine type, price range, and customer ratings on restaurant orders.

-Peak Order Month and Year: Identifying the months and years with the highest order volume to determine revenue generation trends over time.
+Peak Order Month and Year

+Identifying the months and years with the highest order volume to determine revenue generation trends over time.

+Order Value Trends

-Order Value Trends: Understanding spending patterns and how they vary across different customer segments.
+Understanding spending patterns and how they vary across different customer segments.

-Impact of Rain Mode: Evaluating how rainy weather conditions affect order frequency, delivery times, and customer preferences.
+Impact of Rain Mode

+Evaluating how rainy weather conditions affect order frequency, delivery times, and customer preferences.
 Orders placed during rain mode may have longer delivery times and different food preferences compared to normal orders.

+Seasonal Trends

-Seasonal Trends: Understanding how food delivery demand fluctuates across different seasons and how external factors such as festivals or weather conditions impact order volumes.
+Understanding how food delivery demand fluctuates across different seasons and how external factors such as festivals or weather conditions impact order volumes.

+Restaurant-Specific Trends

-Restaurant-Specific Trends: Examining how different restaurants perform in terms of order volume, revenue, and customer retention over time.
+Examining how different restaurants perform in terms of order volume, revenue, and customer retention over time.

+Future Demand Forecasting

-Future Demand Forecasting: Predicting potential surges in order volumes based on past trends, weather conditions, and seasonal influences.
+Predicting potential surges in order volumes based on past trends, weather conditions, and seasonal influences.